Late turnover, Hopkins 4th field goal gives Chargers OT win - WHIZ News

 Denver jumped out to a 10-0 lead with scores on the first two drives.
 Brandon McManus was good from 51 yards midway through the first, and Wilson found a wide-open Greg Dulcich for a 39-yard touchdown with 1:49 remaining in the quarter.

-Wilson was able to elude pressure, step up in the pocket and loft a pass up the right sideline to the rookie tight end, who caught it at the LA 15 and went untouched into the end zone for his first NFL touchdown.
-Dulcich, a third-round pick from UCLA, was activated before the game after beginning the season on injured reserve due to a hamstring injury.

-On the play before Dulcich’s score, Wilson avoided a sack attempt by Khalil Mack and Chris Rumph II, scrambled right and connected with Jerry Jeudy for a 37-yard completion.

-The Dulcich TD was the Broncos’ first in 87 minutes, 54 seconds.
+Dulcich’s TD was the first of his career and the Broncos’ first in 87 minutes, 54 seconds.

-The Chargers answered on their ensuing possession, putting together a 15-play, 82-yard drive that was capped by Austin Ekeler’s 6-yard run up the middle with the Los Angeles linemen helping him get across the goal line.
-The Chargers converted all four of their third-down opportunities — including Ekeler’s TD — on the drive, which took 7:40 off the clock.
+The Chargers answered on their ensuing possession, putting together a 15-play, 82-yard drive that was capped by Austin Ekeler’s 6-yard run up the middle with his linemen helping him get across the goal line.

 Following a Denver three-and-out, Los Angeles evened it at 10 on Hopkins’ 37-yard field goal with 53 seconds remaining in the half.